MrCarri/LogParser/README.md

 # LogParser

 LogParser is a software that works as a logging tool for fast analysis of a great quantity of logs.
 It's main target are bad terminated jobs, but can also search for user-defined patterns.
+The idea is to make a summary of python Logs making the debugging easier.

 ## Getting Started